Terraforming: Elements

 On Earth, life generally requires six elements in high abundance: carbon, hydrogen, nitrogen, oxygen, phosphorus, and sulfur.
 These elements are considered "essential" for all known life and plentiful within biological systems.
-Additional elements crucial to life include the cations Mg^{2+}, Ca^{2+}, K^{+} and Na^{+} and the anion Cl^{−}.
+Additional elements crucial to life include the cations Mg^{2}^{+}, Ca^{2}^{+}, K^{+} and Na^{+} and the anion Cl^{−}.
 Many of these elements may undergo biologically facilitated oxidation or reduction to produce usable metabolic energy.

 Preliminary stages

 Terraforming a planet would involve making it fit the habitability requirements listed in the previous section.
 For example, a planet may be too cold for liquid water to exist on its surface.
 Its temperature could be raised by adding greenhouse gases to the atmosphere, using orbiting mirrors to reflect more sunlight onto the planet, or lowering the albedo of the planet.
 Conversely, a planet too hot for liquid water could be cooled down by removing greenhouse gases (if these are present), placing a sunshade in the L_{1} point to reduce sunlight reaching the planet, or increasing the albedo.

 Atmospheric pressure is another issue: various celestial bodies including Mars, Mercury and most moons have lower pressure than Earth.
 At pressures below the triple point of water (611.7 Pa), water cannot be liquid at any temperature.
 Human survival requires a still-higher pressure of at least 6.3 kPa, the Armstrong limit; below this pressure, exposed body fluids boil at body temperature.
 Furthermore, a thick atmosphere protects the surface from cosmic rays.
-A thin atmosphere could be thickened using gases produced locally (e.g. the Moon could be given an atmosphere of oxygen by reducing lunar rock) or gases could be imported from elsewhere.
+A thin atmosphere could be thickened using gases produced locally or gases could be imported from elsewhere; for instance the Moon could be given an atmosphere of oxygen by reducing lunar rock.

 Once conditions become more suitable for life of the introduced species, the importation of microbial life could begin.
 As conditions approach that of Earth, plant life could also be brought in.
 This would accelerate the production of oxygen, which theoretically would make the planet eventually able to support animal life.